-All Cospas-Sarsat Participants will be invited to participate in the SGB ~~D&E System Test~~.
-Successful completion of ~~demonstration and evaluation SGB System Test~~ activities should ~~form the basis for contribute necessary data to support~~ a Council decision on the operational use of SGBs.
+All Cospas-Sarsat Participants will be invited to participate in the SGB System Test.
+Successful completion of SGB System Test activities should contribute necessary data to support a Council decision on the operational use of SGBs.

 3.3.4 Test Facilities Prepare for SGB Type Approval Tests